-- Donna P. from Washington, NC
+- Sheila R. from Grandy, NC

 I’ve been traveling to Vermont for almost 20 years now and I have so many fantastic memories of my times there.
 I first started my relationship with the Green Mountain state as a teenager when I used to trek up North in an attempt to find the most rigorous and challenging ski trails.
 With more than 15 different mountains and resorts, Vermont offers a wide variety of options for all kinds of skiers and snowboarders, no matter what your skill level.